The Benefit of Being Bayesian in Online Conformal Prediction: Introduction

 where $P_0$ is a prior, and $\lambda_{t}\in[0,1]$ is a hyperparameter.
-The key observation is that this \emph{Bayesian distribution estimator} leads to \emph{downstream regularization}: the associated score threshold prediction $r_t(x_t,\alpha)=q_{\alpha}(P_t)$ is equivalent to the output of a non-linearized \emph{Follow the Regularized Leader} (FTRL) algorithm, from which the regret bound naturally follows.
+The key observations are two-fold. \begin{itemize} \item If $r^*_{1:t-1}$ are iid samples of an underlying distribution, then Eq.(\ref{eq:belief_first}) is the posterior mean of a \emph{Bayesian distribution estimator} based on the \emph{Dirichlet process,} whereas the existing choice of $P_t=\bar P(r^*_{1:t-1})$ corresponds to the frequentist distribution estimator.
+Choosing $\lambda_t=O(t^{-1/2})$ leads to the state-of-the-art statistical guarantees. \item Without any statistical assumption, the Bayesian version of $P_t$ offers the advantage of \emph{downstream regularization}: the associated score threshold $r_t(x_t,\alpha)=q_{\alpha}(P_t)$ is equivalent to the output of a non-linearized \emph{Follow the Regularized Leader} (FTRL) algorithm from adversarial online learning.
+The desirable regret bound naturally follows, and the monotonicity issue is resolved as well. \end{itemize}

-\subsection{Related work}
+\subsection{Related Work}